Invertebrate: Classification

+Significance

 Invertebrates are animals without a vertebral column.
 This has led to the conclusion that invertebrates are a group that deviates from the normal, vertebrates.
 This has been said to be because researchers in the past, such as Lamarck, viewed vertebrates as a "standard": in Lamarck's theory of evolution, he believed that characteristics acquired through the evolutionary process involved not only survival, but also progression toward a "higher form", to which humans and vertebrates were closer than invertebrates were.
 Although goal-directed evolution has been abandoned, the distinction of invertebrates and vertebrates persists to this day, even though the grouping has been noted to be "hardly natural or even very sharp."
 Another reason cited for this continued distinction is that Lamarck created a precedent through his classifications which is now difficult to escape from.
 It is also possible that some humans believe that, they themselves being vertebrates, the group deserves more attention than invertebrates.
 In any event, in the 1968 edition of Invertebrate Zoology, it is noted that "division of the Animal Kingdom into vertebrates and invertebrates is artificial and reflects human bias in favor of man's own relatives."
 The book also points out that the group lumps a vast number of species together, so that no one characteristic describes all invertebrates.
 In addition, some species included are only remotely related to one another, with some more related to vertebrates than other invertebrates (see Paraphyly).

 In research

 For many centuries, invertebrates were neglected by biologists, in favor of big vertebrates and "useful" or charismatic species.
 Invertebrate biology was not a major field of study until the work of Linnaeus and Lamarck in the 18th century.
 During the 20th century, invertebrate zoology became one of the major fields of natural sciences, with prominent discoveries in the fields of medicine, genetics, palaeontology, and ecology.
 The study of invertebrates has also benefited law enforcement, as arthropods, and especially insects, were discovered to be a source of information for forensic investigators.

 Two of the most commonly studied model organisms nowadays are invertebrates: the fruit fly Drosophila melanogaster and the nematode Caenorhabditis elegans.
 They have long been the most intensively studied model organisms, and were among the first life-forms to be genetically sequenced.
 This was facilitated by the severely reduced state of their genomes, but many genes, introns, and linkages have been lost.
-Analysis of the starlet sea anemone genome has emphasised the importance of sponges, placozoans, and choanoflagellates, also being sequenced, in explaining the arrival of 1500 ancestral genes unique to animals.
+Analysis of the starlet sea anemone genome has emphasised the importance of sponges, placozoans, and choanoflagellates, also being sequenced, in explaining the arrival of 1,500 ancestral genes unique to animals.
 Invertebrates are also used by scientists in the field of aquatic biomonitoring to evaluate the effects of water pollution and climate change.